-This court held a telephonic preliminary pretrial conference on January 15, 2009.
-Both sides were represented by counsel.
-The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and attachments.
+This court held a telephonic preliminary pretrial conference on June 18, 2010.
+Plaintiff appeared by John C. Scheller.
+Defendants appeared by Eugenia G. Carter.
+The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and the attachments to it.